pingcap/docs-cn/explain-subqueries.md

 ## Semi join (correlated subquery)

-In the previous two examples, TiDB is able to perform an `INNER JOIN` operation after the data inside the subquery is made unique (via `HashAgg`) or guaranteed unique.
+In the previous two examples, TiDB is able to perform an `INNER JOIN` operation after the data inside the subquery is made unique (via `StreamAgg`) or guaranteed unique.
 Both joins are performed using an Index Join.

 In this example, TiDB chooses a different execution plan: